What Level of Data Encryption Does Your Business Need?

 AES

 Advanced Encryption Standard (AES) is a fairly new type of encryption.
 It is used extensively by the U.S. Government as the standard.
-AES is a symmetric-key algorithm.
-It has a block size of 128 bits, along with a key size of either 128, 192 or 256 bits, making it far more secure than its predecessor.
+AES is a symmetric-key encryption algorithm.
+It has a block size of 128 bits, along with a 128, 192 or AES 256 bit encryption size, making it far more secure than its predecessor.

 RSA

-Rivest-Shamir-Adleman (RSA) is a pioneering cryptosystem used for secure data transmission.
-In RSA, the encryption key is public, so only the decryption key is private.
+Rivest-Shamir-Adleman or RSA encryption is a pioneering cryptosystem used for secure data transmission.
+In RSA, the file encryption key is public, so only the decryption key is private.
 It is considered an extremely secure encryption method.

 256-bit Encryption vs 128-bit Encryption